Epic of King Gesar: Story and narrative motifs

-The epic has a vast number of variants in plot and motifs, but while there is little point in looking for a consistent picture, the core of the story, similar to that of many legendary cycles, has been summed up as follows:
+The epic has a vast number of variants in plot and motifs, but the core of the story, similar to that of many legendary cycles, has been summed up as follows:

 King Ge-sar has a miraculous birth, a despised and neglected childhood, and then becomes ruler and wins his (first) wife 'Brug-mo through a series of marvellous feats.
 In subsequent episodes he defends his people against various external aggressors, human and superhuman.
 Instead of dying a normal death he departs into a hidden realm from which he may return at some time in the future to save his people from their enemies.